rackerlabs/docs-cloud-cdn/rst/dev-guide/api-operations/methods/delete-purge-a-cached-asset-v1.0-project-id-services-service-id-assets.rst

 -  A purge enable the removal of a single file at a time.

 Following are some characteristics and considerations related to a cache invalidation:

+-  You specify a cache invalidation by setting ``hard = false`` in the URL as a query parameter.

 -  A cache invalidation takes less time than a purge (roughly 60 seconds per request after the API request returns a 202 (Success) response code.